ShiftingParadigm/Raw-HTML-CSS-Projects/README.md

-These projects are purely based on raw HTMl and CSS
+These projects are purely based on raw HTML and CSS